ZOOM SECURITY AND OUR GROUP CONSCIENCE

 Each meeting is autonomous, and the settings your group chooses will depend on the conscience of the group.
-Set out below are all the different options for meeting security, and how to implement and maintain them
+Set out below are the different options for meeting security, and how to implement and maintain them.

 - Enable waiting room - chat to strangers in the waiting room: invite them to start video